-Mr. Uretsky is often quoted in the news media, and has written extensively about the legal side of the business world.
-He was published regularly as the legal columnist for Trader and Dealmaker, both magazines that were published by Doubledown Media.
+Mr. Uretsky is often quoted in the news media.
+He often speaks at industry conferences and has written extensively about the legal side of the business world.
+Currently Mr. Uretsky is featured as the legal columnist in Microcap Review Magazine, published by SNN.
+Previously he was published regularly as the legal columnist for Trader and Dealmaker, both magazines that were published by Doubledown Media.
 He has also been published by Bloomberg and the ACI.

 Adjunct Professor, Fordham University School of Law

 Member: Association of the Bar of the City of New York; Securities Industry Financial Markets Association, Compliance & Legal Division.